codmccabe/Math1431/doc/chapter4/.ipynb_checkpoints/41-checkpoint.md

     x & = -\frac{3}{8}
 \end{align*}

-After the discussion of inverse function we would solve the equation $f(x)=2$ in the following way.
+After the discussion of the inverse function, we would solve the equation $f(x)=2$ in the following way.

 \begin{align*}
     f(x) & = 2\\